 CLEVELAND -- Francisco Lindor popped out of the chair at his clubhouse cubicle and asked a question before any reporter could get one off.

 "You guys aren't going to ask me about the streak, are you?"
-Cleveland's jovial shortstop said, smiling.
+Cleveland's jovial shortstop said with a smile.

 Well, yes.
 Yours.

-While the Indians' historic winning streak is no longer the talk of baseball, Lindor's on a personal roll that's become notable.
+Although the Indians' historic win streak is no longer the talk of baseball, Lindor is on a personal roll that has become notable.

-The All-Star set a club record with another extra-base hit and the Indians bounced back after having their AL record streak stopped at 22 by beating the Kansas City Royals 8-4 on Saturday.
-A few hours later, Cleveland was assured its second straight AL Central title, thanks to the Twins' loss to the Blue Jays.?
+The All-Star set a club record with another extra-base hit, and the Indians bounced back after having their AL record streak stopped at 22 by beating the Kansas City Royals 8-4 on Saturday to move to the brink of a Central title.